 The University of Tulsa is committed to a price model that makes study abroad affordable.
-Students who study abroad for a semester continue to pay their TU tuition, with all federal and university financial aid and scholarships transferable (there may be additional fees for gold programs).
+Students who study abroad for a semester continue to pay their TU tuition, with all federal and university financial aid and scholarships transferable (there may be additional fees for appeal programs).
 See scholarship & finances and the financial policy for details.

 Start Exploring Programs

 Benefits of Study Abroad

 Policies & Procedures

 Why spend time studying in another country when you worked so hard to get to TU in the first place?
 Here are 5 compelling reasons to go global:

 - 97% of study abroad returnees found employment within 12 months of graduation, compared with 49% of those who did not study abroad.*

 - Study abroad returnees have salaries 25% greater than their counterparts who did not study abroad, in similar jobs.*

 - Study abroad lets you study a variety of subjects in more depth and from different cultural perspectives, preparing you to succeed academically and professionally in a global environment.